bbjansen/telebomb/README.md

 ### Tips
--
-- use PM2 for continous uptime and monitoring.
+- Use PM2 for continous uptime and monitoring.
 - `users:hours` ratio should losely follow `300:1` - eg: every 300 users add 1 hour
-- run it for a few hours before sending out invites so that it can collect users.
+- Run it for a few hours before sending out invites so that it can collect users.
-- view the database in the web browser with `sqlite_web db.sqlite3`
+- View the database in the web browser with `sqlite_web db.sqlite3`
+- Seed the DB with `./utils/db/accounts.csv` (hint: use `sqlite_web db.sqlite3`)

 ### .env